Property (QT) for 3-manifold groups: Preliminary

-{The fundamental group of a 3-manifold $M$ with Nil geometry also fails to have property (QT) since it contains quadratically distorted elements (for example, see Proposition~1.2 in \cite{NS20}).
-Generalizing results about property (QT) of 3-manifolds with Sol or Nil geometry, in the rest of this subsection, we provide a characterization of sub-exponential groups/ solvable groups with property (QT).}
+The fundamental group of a 3-manifold $M$ with Nil geometry also fails to have property (QT) since it contains quadratically distorted elements (for example, see Proposition~1.2 in \cite{NS20}).
+Generalizing results about property (QT) of 3-manifolds with Sol or Nil geometry, in the rest of this subsection, we provide a characterization of sub-exponential growth groups/ solvable groups with property (QT) and give the proof of Theorem~\ref{thm:subexponential}.

 In next results, we apply the general results in \cite{CCMT} about the isometric actions on hyperbolic spaces to quasi-trees.
 By Gromov, unbounded isometric group actions can be classified into the following four types: \begin{enumerate} \item \textit{horocyclic} if it has no loxodromic element; \item \textit{lineal} if it has a loxodromic element and any two loxodromic elements have the same fixed points in the Gromov boundary; \item \textit{focal} if it has a loxodromic element, is not lineal and any two loxodromic elements have one common fixed point; \item \textit{general type} if it has two loxodromic elements with no common fixed point.